 Whiskey Tasting Notes

 Once you’ve tasted a few whiskeys, you’ll start finding your personal preferences and favorites.
 As you begin to drink whiskey socially, you’ll find that sipping small pours and writing down the flavors isn’t always necessary.
 When you find a bar that carries the best bourbon, for example, you’ll already know what’s coming.
-Here’s how to drink whiskey in the four most popular ways: neat, with water, on the rocks, and in a cocktail.
+Here’s how to drink whiskey in the three most popular ways: neat, with water, on the rocks.
 Don’t be afraid to mix it up, and try new things.
 Most bartenders know that the star of any glass should be the whiskey itself, so if you call for something you love, it’s likely a safe bet.